The Early Access to Medicines Scheme (EAMS) gives people access to promising new drugs that are not yet licensed.

 What it is

 The EAMS started in April 2014.
 It aims to give people with life threatening or severely debilitating conditions access to medicines.
 Doctors can use the scheme when no other treatment is available for these conditions.

 Usually, the licensing process for drugs makes sure:

 - the benefits outweigh any possible side effects

-Medicines within the Early Access to Medicines scheme haven't gone through the full licensing process.
-This means that there may still be some uncertainties about how safe these drugs are, how well they work, and what side effects they may cause.
+Medicines within the EAMS haven't gone through the full licensing process.
+This means that there may still be some uncertainties about how safe these drugs are.
+Researchers also wouldn't know yet how well they work, and what side effects they may cause.

-The medicines might still be part of ongoing research or they may be waiting to be licensed.
+The medicines might still be part of ongoing research, or they may be waiting for a license.

 How long it takes

 It can take many years for new medicines to go through the research and licensing process.
 After getting a license, other organisations also need to approve the drugs.
 Only then can doctors prescribe them.